Factor XI deficiency

 Females may have to take additional measures to make their monthly periods manageable.
 Options can include taking tranexamic acid before and during her periods, taking the contraceptive pill or having an intra-uterine device (IUD) inserted (for women who have had children).

 Children and young people with Factor XI deficiency will need regular reviews at their specialist centre to check that they are responding to treatment and not experiencing any side effects.
-This review will usually involve a check-up from the physiotherapist and dentist as well.

-It may be advisable to wear a medical alert identity necklace or bracelet to alert health care professionals about having Factor XI deficiency – details are available via the support organisation.
+Children and young people with Factor XI deficiency have a normal life span.
+Some activities may need to be avoided, such as contact sports that carry a high risk of head injury for instance, but most day to day activities will cause few problems.
+It may be advisable to wear a medical alert identity necklace or bracelet to alert health care professionals about having severe Factor XI deficiency – details are available via the support organisation.
 Any surgery or future pregnancy will need careful planning in advance so it is important that all health care professionals involved are aware.

 As Factor XI deficiency is a genetic condition that can be passed on from parent to child, it is possible to have genetic counselling before planning a family, both for affected individuals and unaffected carriers.
-Talk to us about a referral to our Clinical Genetics service.

-Children and young people with Factor XI deficiency may need life-long monitoring and treatment, so as a child approaches their teenage years, we will start to talk to them about getting ready to move on to adult health services.
+Children and young people with Factor XI deficiency may need life-long monitoring and treatment, so as your child approaches their teenage years, we will start to talk to them about getting ready to move on to adult health services.
 This is a planned process so that they become more independent as they grow older and able to manage their own health.